Belgrade (Serbian: Beograd or Београд) is the capital of Serbian culture, education, science and economy. Its name translates to White city.

 Belgrade is located at the confluence of the Sava and Danube rivers.
 It is one of the oldest cities in Europe and has been an important crossing of the ways where the roads of eastern and western Europe meet.

 According to the statistic report of International Congress and Convention Association (ICCA) for the year 2014, Serbia took 46th place in world by the number of held meetings per country, and Belgrade took 50th place by the number of meetings per city.

-The climate zone is humid subtropical, and the average temperature in June is 26.2 °C (79.2 °F).
+Serbia has continental climate, with hot summers, especially in Belgrade.
 The official language is Serbian (belonging to the Slavic group of languages), while visitors from abroad can use English to communicate.